mharen/mharen.github.io/_posts/2010/2010-09-19-how-to-make-coffee-snob-worthy-coffee.md

 * kitchen scale – something with good precision (grams or hundredths of an ounce)

-I’m the only coffee drinker in the house so any numbers I toss out below are for one person; adjust yours accordingly.  <h4>Your First Pot</h4>
+I’m the only coffee drinker in the house so any numbers I toss out below are for one person; adjust yours accordingly.

+#### Your First Pot

 I usually put down two normal cups, which is equal to about four “Mr. Coffee” cups, so I fill the machine up to the “**4 cups**” line with water.